AdobeDocs/analytics-platform.en/help/components/audiences/manage.md

 Audiences can be managed in Customer Journey Analytics using **[!UICONTROL Components]** > **[!UICONTROL Audiences]**.

-## Understand how you can manage existing audicences
+## Understand audience management tasks

 Managing previously created audiences lets you: